 It is possible that your jawbone is not thick enough for an implant if you have lost bone density.
 Implants are replacement teeth that are placed surgically under your gums and attached to your jawbone by a titanium post.

-What kind of bone is actually used for bone grafting?
+What kind of bone is used for bone grafting?

 Processed bone can be used as well as your own bone.
-Moreover, some newer technologies can use cells to transform into bone, without needing any bone at all.
+Moreover, some newer technologies can use cells to transform into bone without needing any bone.
 The technology is, however, new and may not be useful to all patients.

 How does Bone Grafting work before the procedure?

-For the dentist and surgeon to create a plan for augmenting your bone, images will need to be taken.
+For the dentist and surgeon to create a plan for augmenting your bone, images must be taken.
 In most cases, a CT scan will be used.
 Additionally, you will have to decide whether you want to use processed bone or to have bone taken from another part of your body.

 How is the bone grafting process done?

-In order to reveal your bone, an incision is made in your gum tissue, and a flap is created.
+An incision is made in your gum tissue to reveal your bone, and a flap is created.
 Identifying the amount of bone needed allows the surgeon to prepare for the surgery.

-At this time, an incision will be made to allow the bone to be extracted if it is being taken from elsewhere.
+An incision will allow the bone to be extracted if it is taken from elsewhere.
 Grafting material will be placed where the bone once was, and the area will be stitched up.

 The new bone is then attached to your jawbone using a titanium screw.
-The new block of bone may be surrounded by other grafting materials.
+Other grafting materials may surround the new block of bone.
 In addition, membrane material may be placed around the bone graft.
 The area will be stitched shut after that.

 How long will it take me to heal after bone grafting?

 After a bone graft procedure, you will feel very sore for a couple of days.
-In order to treat this, you should consume ibuprofen and apply ice packs for fifteen minutes at a time.
-You will also be prescribed antibiotics to take and will want to use an antibacterial mouthwash to prevent infection.
+You should consume ibuprofen and apply ice packs for fifteen minutes to treat this.
+You will also be prescribed antibiotics and want to use an antibacterial mouthwash to prevent infection.
 In the weeks following surgery, you must avoid putting pressure on the area and be careful with what you eat.

 Usually, the process takes six to nine months to be completed.
 This is because your body will be fusing the bone that is added from somewhere else in your body with the bone that is added from the graft.
-It is naturally a slower process, however, once it is complete, your dental implants can be placed and should be more secure as a result.
+It is naturally a slower process.
+However, once it is complete, your dental implants can be placed and should be more secure.

 Is Bone Grafting a common procedure in dentistry?

-A highly specialized procedure can only be performed by certain dentists.
-It is for this reason that you might visit one dentist for bone grafting and another for dental implants.
+Certain dentists can only perform a highly specialized procedure.
+For this reason, you might visit one dentist for bone grafting and another for dental implants.

 What are the alternatives to bone grafting?

 Definitely.
-There are some dentists that offer mini implants.
+Some dentists offer mini implants.
 Some people may not be good candidates for mini implants.
 However, they may be an option if your jawbone density is low and you don’t want to undergo a bone graft.
 As they are shorter and wider, these implants are an alternative for patients suffering from resorption.

 Schedule a consultation

 Call our dental office at 858-566-0842 to schedule an appointment to find out if you need a bone grafting procedure.
-Dr. Cortes located in Mira Mesa, San Diego, CA can take X-rays and tell you if your bone is lacking in density.
-Afterward, we will make a treatment recommendation and determine whether a specialist is necessary.
+Dr Cortes, located in Mira Mesa, San Diego, CA, can take X-rays and tell you if your bone is lacking in density.
+Afterwards, we will make a treatment recommendation and determine whether a specialist is necessary.